jeremych1000/ee4-mhml/README.md

 > To run the server just locally, `python manage.py runserver localhost:8000` or `python manage.py runserver 127.0.0.1:8000`.
 > Replace 8000 with whatever port you have forwarded.
 #### iOS Application
+At the moment, the application development is still at a provisional stage where the mobile application is only tested by a few specific users of specific iOS devices.
+In order for it to be available on the App Store for distrubtion., the app has to be submitted for publication to the App Store.
+This involves review process by Apple to insure the app meets their guidelines for quality and content.

+In order to try out our app as a beta user, we would need to download the app directly to your iOS devices, this involves us connecting your devices to our Macs.

-The iOS application can be downloaded at _link_, but to develop it yourself, follow these instructions (macOS only):
+To develop it yourself, follow these instructions (macOS only):
 1. Assuming you have cloned the repository, install Cocoapods using `sudo gem install cocoapods`
 2. Go to the app folder, `ee4-mhml/software/mhml_withbackground/`, and run `pod install`.
 It should automatically pick out the `Podfile` inside the app folder and install the required dependencies.
 3. Open the workspace using XCode, not the project - `mhml.xcworkspace`